One decision.

 The Actual Question

 The presenting problem was the ad performance.
-The actual decision was different: how do we identify the real constraint, choose one focused 30-day bet, and stop wasting spend on guesswork?
+The actual issue was different: how do we identify the real constraint, choose one focused 30-day bet, and stop wasting spend on guesswork?

 That reframe mattered.
-Answering the wrong question — optimising the ads without resolving the strategic tension underneath — would have produced another round of inconclusive tests and continued the pattern.
+Optimising the ads without resolving the true tension underneath would have been answering the wrong question.
+Doing so would have produced another round of inconclusive tests and continued the pattern.

 What We Explored Together